blahosyl/spicy/README.md

 #### Sprint planning

-At the beginning of every sprint, I reviewed the Issues assigned to the current milestone and decided the order in which they are to be inplemented, in a more fine-grained wat than the existing prioritization labels.
+At the beginning of every sprint, I reviewed the Issues assigned to the current milestone and decided the order in which they are to be implemented, in a more fine-grained way than the existing prioritization labels.

 I also defined tasks for the highest priority items, with tasks definitions for lower-priority items following as soon as it became plausible that I can finish them that sprint.